raruston/nodered-mqtt-blinkylights-demo/README.md

-# Node-RED, MQTT and Pimoroni UnicornHAT Demo
+# Controlling Pimoroni UnicornHAT and/or Mote using Node-RED via MQTT

 This repository contains the various components needed to set up a simple control mechanism for a UnicornHAT sitting on a Raspberry Pi.
 It uses Node-RED